igarg2001/burger-builder/README.md

-### Tutorial Application For Building Tasty Burgers with the help of React and Firebase
+### Tutorial Web Application For Building Tasty Burgers with the help of React and Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).